terfwarz/radical-reading-group/butler-gender-troubles/chapter 2 notes.md

-### Notes on: Prohibition, Psychoanalysis, and the Production of the Heterosexual Matrix
+### Chapter 2: Prohibition, Psychoanalysis, and the Production of the Heterosexual Matrix

 > On occasion feminist theory has been drawn to the thought of an origin, a time before what some would call “patriarchy” that would provide an